Influence of density-dependent diffusion on pattern formation in a refuge: Model

-being $\Theta$ the Heaviside step function.
-The symbol ``$\star$" stands for the convolution operation that provides nonlocality through a kernel $\gamma$, which for simplicity we consider to be a normalized rectangular shape of width $2w$.
+where the symbol ``$\star$" stands for the convolution operation that provides nonlocality through an interaction kernel $\gamma$, which for simplicity we consider to be a normalized rectangular shape of width $2w$.
 This kind of system was considered before, for constant diffusion coefficient $D$, that is, for homogeneous diffusivity~\cite{dornelas2021landscape}.
-The extension we propose below, inspired in previous literature~\cite{Cates2010,tailleur2008statistical,von2001diversity, rietkerk2008regular, rietkerk2002self}, assumes that the diffusivity can depend on the density and/or on the spatial coordinate directly, $D(u,x)$, to reflect a reaction of the mobility in response to the distribution of other individuals or to a hostile medium.
+The extension we propose below, inspired in previous literature~\cite{Cates2010,tailleur2008statistical,von2001diversity, rietkerk2008regular, rietkerk2002self}, assumes that the diffusivity can depend on the density and/or on the spatial coordinate directly, $D(u,x)$, reflecting a reaction of the mobility in response to the distribution of other individuals or to a hostile medium.